-EHRs and the opportunity to remotely share health records will assist you to provide customers with better quality and safer treatment by making meaningful improvements within the company.
-EHR supports providers to efficiently coordinate patient treatment & deliver better health care.
+Electronic Health Record is the opportunity to remotely share health records will assist you to provide customers with better quality and safer treatment by making meaningful improvements within the company.
+EHR software supports providers to efficiently coordinate patient treatment & deliver better health care.
 Here we’ll discuss the benefits and Challenges of EHR.

 There are many advantages of EHR, some benefits are given below: